vargavd/ng-members-map/README.md

 # Members list and map with Bootstrap and Google Maps

-A project-task manager written in angular, entirely for learning purposes.
+A webapp written in angular, entirely for learning purposes.

 - Typescript
 - Angular v14